archangel-12/archangel-12/README.md

 - ⚡ Fun fact:
   - often seen as a potential public enemy number one because I have a tendency to question things that defy logic.
 For example: "*why would someone choose to undergo genital mutilation and willingly expose themselves to a plethora of chemicals?*"
   - often misunderstood irl
-  - least likely to follow the rules :)
   - awkward as hell
 ___